Debra Wiegand, PhD, RN, CCRN, CHPN, FAHA, FPCN, FAAN

 - Undergraduate Program: End of Life

-- 2011-Present: Member of the Research Committee, Hospice & Palliative Nurses Association.
-Pittsburgh, PA.
+- 2018: Member, Governance Committee, Hospice & Palliative Nurses Association

-- 2010: Editor of the American Association of Critical-Care Nurses Procedure Manual for Critical Care.
-6th edition.
-Elsevier: Philadelphia, PA.
+- 2017: Editor of the American Association of Critical-Care Nurses Procedure Manual for High Acuity & Critical Care.
+7th edition.
+Elsevier: Philadelphia, PA

 - 2012-Present: Editorial Board Member, Journal of Hospice and Palliative Nursing